-The reserve is also great to see the short-eared owls, Darwin’s finches, yellow warblers, and paint-billed crakes.
-Here, you can also visit the lava tubes to walk more than 1 km underground.
+The reserve is also great for seeing the short-eared owls, Darwin’s finches, yellow warblers, and paint-billed crakes.
+You can also visit the lava tubes to walk more than 1 km underground.

 Tunnel of Love – Bellavista

 Location: Bellavista, a small town approx. 7 km out of Puerto Ayora.
-You can go there by taxi or rent a bike and ride up the bike path from Puerto Ayora to Bellavista and beyond.
+You can go there by taxi or rent a bike and ride up the bike path from Puerto Ayora to Bellavista.

-Location: You can reach Los Gemelos by a 30-minute taxi drive, or if you are feeling energetic, you can ride a bike all the way up the hill!
-The twin craters are actually sinkholes surrounded by Scalesia forest.
+Location: You can reach Los Gemelos by a 30-minute taxi drive, or if you feel energetic, you can ride a bike up the hill!
+The twin craters are sinkholes surrounded by Scalesia forest.

 Cerro Crocker & Media Luna

 North of Bellavista is the national parkland known as the highlands.
 A path from Bellavista leads towards Cerro Crocker (864 m), other hills, and extinct volcanoes.
 The walk is approx. 1.5–2 hours up to the Cerro Crocker lookout.